-57 A serious incident on June 19, 2017, resulted in the fatality of two contractor employees.
+&lt;sup>57 A serious incident on June 19, 2017, resulted in the fatality of two contractor employees.
 An investigation is currently being carried out by Occupational Health and Safety.
 At the time of filing, all guyed tower activities have been suspended; however, other ground activities and station work are continuing to resume in a phased approach.
 Hydro is currently assessing the impact the incident will have on the in-service date.

 carrying requirements.
-Continued load growth in the region will require substantial capital 1 2 investment to meet an acceptable level of reliability.
-3 In its 2018 Capital Budget Application, Hydro is seeking approval of a single-year project to build 4 5 an additional transmission line to the Happy Valley Terminal Station.
-This project, scheduled for 6 completion in the fall of 2018, will alleviate the current transmission constraint in the Labrador 7 East Interconnected area.
-58 8 9 Generation Planning Criteria 10 Island Interconnected System Hydro has established generation planning criteria for the Island Interconnected System that 11 determines the timing of generation source additions to meet customer demand.
-59 These 12 criteria set the minimum level of capacity and energy installed on the Island Interconnected 13 System to ensure an adequate supply for firm demand.
-60 Hydro's generation planning criteria 14 are as follows: 15 Capacity: The Island Interconnected System should have sufficient generating capacity 16 17 to satisfy a Loss of Load Hours (LOLH) expectation target of not more than 2.8 hours per vear.
-61 18 19 20 Energy: The Island Interconnected System should have sufficient generating capability to supply all of its firm energy requirements with firm system energy capability.
-62
+Continued load growth in the region will require substantial capital investment to meet an acceptable level of reliability.

+In its 2018 Capital Budget Application, Hydro is seeking approval of a single-year project to build an additional transmission line to the Happy Valley Terminal Station.
+This project, scheduled for completion in the fall of 2018, will alleviate the current transmission constraint in the Labrador East Interconnected area.

+9 Generation Planning Criteria

+10 Island Interconnected System

+11 Hydro has established generation planning criteria for the Island Interconnected System that

+12 determines the timing of generation source additions to meet customer demand.
+These

+13 criteria set the minimum level of capacity and energy installed on the Island Interconnected

+14 System to ensure an adequate supply for firm demand.
+Hydro's generation planning criteria

+- 15 are as follows:

+- 16 Capacity: The Island Interconnected System should have sufficient generating capacity

+- to satisfy a Loss of Load Hours (LOLH) expectation target of not more than 2.8 hours per

+vear.

+- 19

+20 Energy: The Island Interconnected System should have sufficient generating capability

+21 to supply all of its firm energy requirements with firm system energy capability.

+Hydro's generation planning criteria have been in use for more than 35 years and in that period have been reviewed several times, most recently by Manitoba Hydro Incorporated, Ventyx, and Liberty Consulting.

-58 The estimated cost of this project is approximately \$24 million.
+&lt;sup>58 The estimated cost of this project is approximately \$24 million.

-59 In 2017, Hydro conducted an analysis of its ability to supply its customers in advance of Muskrat Falls commissioning.
+&lt;sup>59 In 2017, Hydro conducted an analysis of its ability to supply its customers in advance of Muskrat Falls commissioning.
 Hydro concluded that there is no requirement for additional supply on the Island Interconnected System in advance of Muskrat Falls commissioning.
 Please refer to Hydro's Near-Term Generation Adequacy Report, filed with the Board on May 15, 2017.